Hey!

 For those of you who may be reading this who aren't especially active on Squidboards, my name is Deez.
 I'm a Charcoal Decavitator one-trick that has been playing with a div 6 team lately.
 I stopped playing Splatoon around Splatoon 2's launch but returned for Splatoon 3 and have been hooked ever since.
 I was a big Splatana fan before this weapon dropped, and when it released it instantly became the only weapon I would play for more than a few games at a time.

 It took only a month for me to reach five stars on this weapon, which is half as long as my previous record, and a week before then I won my first big bracket, that being Low Ink's Beta Bracket.
 I've done greater things with this weapon than I have with any of my previous mains and had more fun with it so I've given it nearly all of my recent play time.
-It currently sits as my most played weapon across the near three years this game's been out.
+It currently sits as my most played weapon across the time this game's been out by a country mile.

 Introduction

 Of the few weapons currently in the Splatana weapon class, the Decavitator stands out with its very distinctive playstyle compared to the rest.
-It's a mid-range weapon that often needs to use stealth to its advantage and ambush its opponents with its fast kill time.
+It's a mid-ranged weapon that's significantly slower than weapons with similar reach, but makes up for this in a number of ways.
 After you hold down the fire button to charge, releasing it will unleash a giant melee hitbox in front of you that one-shots opponents.

 Much like other Splatanas, using this attack while grounded and holding Up on the control stick will make you dash forward.
-Unlike other Splatanas, this dash covers a massive distance and can be used to help you approach enemies.
-This combines with the one-shot hitbox to make the weapon very fearsome if you can quietly get within range for this dash to let you reach opponents.
+Arguably the biggest thing putting this apart from other Splatanas is that this dash covers a much larger distance than the rest which is useful to help you close the distance from some enemies.
+This combines with the one-shot hitbox to make the weapon very fearsome if you can get within range for this dash to let you reach opponents.
 You can get a bit tricky with this as well by changing the direction your camera is facing mid-dash, letting your melee attack cover a different area than it would have otherwise and giving you a few more directions you can dash towards in order to still threaten to one-shot someone.

 When not within range of a one-shot, this charge attack releases a projectile that does 80 damage.
-This can kill opponents that have previously been damaged, but if they're at full health, this instead will leave them susceptible to smaller, quicker hits.
-You can follow this up by using an uncharged attack, which releases a projectile that deals 40 damage.
+These are very useful for walling out areas from opponents if nothing that outranges you is nearby.
+The 80 damage is great for taking down opponents that have previously been damaged and leaving them susceptible to smaller hits otherwise.
+If you hit someone with it then you can follow it up by using an uncharged attack, which releases a projectile that deals 40 damage.
 Using them both back-to-back leads to a guaranteed kill, and the uncharged attack is both faster and more ink-efficient than the charged one, making this an important combo to make use of.
-If you've ever seen higher-level Splatana Stamper gameplay, the same idea applies here.
 Using an uncharged attack up close deals 70 damage which is only situationally useful.

 Like the other Splatanas, the Decavitator deals some of the best damage to objects and armor in the entire game.
 This weapon can quickly tear apart things like Booyah Bomb, Brella shields, and the Rainmaker bubble.
 This is a nice quality to have but isn't really reason by itself to learn a new weapon.
-It's also worth note that it does use a lot of your ink tank to use repeated charged attacks, but it's not as big of a concern with this weapon as it would be for some others.
-It's something you will need to be mindful of as you play but isn't a weapon-defining weakness like it would be for an Explosher for example.
+It's also worth note that it does use a lot of your ink tank to use repeated charged attacks so you will need to be cautious when trying to wall out an area.
+This is something you will need to be mindful of as you play but isn't a weapon-defining weakness like it would be for an Explosher for example.

-Unlike other weapons with mobility as a big focus, the Decavitator's attacking speed is pretty slow.
+As I said before, the Decavitator's attacking speed is pretty slow.
 The time it takes for its attacks to charge may be fast, but there is a lot of delay between when you release the button, when the attack executes, and when the attack finishes.
-Making mistakes with this weapon can be very punishing because of how long it can take before you're able to swim.
+Making mistakes with this weapon can be very punishing because of how long it can take before you're able to swim and it's very easy to find yourself in a situation where you take someone down only for their teammate to catch you afterwards.
 In addition, as a weapon that uses stealth to find many of its opportunities to attack, things that help with location like Autobomb and Wave Breaker can lock it out from doing a lot of the things it wants to.

 Playstyle and Game Plan

 You would think its dash would see similar use to a Dualie and it definitely can, but isn't always your best option because of how slowly it moves by comparison.
-The dash's absolute best use case is to cover a gap either after hiding in your own ink or to pop out past a wall that your opponent might be hiding behind so they don't see you as you're doing it.
-The reason this is so great is because your charged attack comes out very, very quickly after your dash finishes, giving your opponents basically no time to react to it.
+The dash's absolute best use case is to cover a gap either after hiding in your own ink or to pop out past a wall that your opponent might be hiding behind so you don't spend as much time in a spot where they can hit you.
+Your charged attack comes out very, very quickly after a dash, giving your opponents basically no time to react to it if they can't position their camera past the wall you're dashing against.

 Using your uncharged attack up close for the 70-damage hit is sometimes useful.
 Not often enough to center your playstyle around it, but it can be very nice sometimes.
-You do need to use it twice to kill an enemy, but it uses less of your ink tank and is much faster.
 You can use it to finish off opponents you know are already weak that you happen to be close to already.
-The only other use case is a more ink-efficient way of killing a very slow weapon you're already absolutely dead certain you know you can get a kill on.
+It's usually your fastest option when someone unexpectedly gets in your face so you can bank on them being damaged or a teammate coming in to help, but that's about the only other major use case of this attack.
+The only other point to mention is that it's technically a more ink-efficient way of taking someone down who's close to you, but it's much slower so it's usually not worth it.

-Staying back and playing this weapon supportively or like a more standard frontline is ideal in some cases, especially against teams with several short-ranged weapons, but it's not always.
-The absolute best time to use this is to help hold off an important choke point, but it's also fine if you don't really have a way to get closer to your enemies and want to wait for either your special or your teammate's to move forward.
-Your slow-moving and wide hitboxes will also cover a lot of space for a long time which makes it harder for enemies to approach you.
+Staying back and playing this weapon supportively is ideal in some cases, especially against teams with several short-ranged weapons, but you shouldn't be spending a majority of the time during a game playing like this.
+The big exception to that is when your team matches up poorly into an opposing weapon that you outrange where you can absolutely play defensive.
+The most notable examples of this often include Splat Dualies and .52 Gal.
+A more commonplace use is to help hold off an important choke point, but it's also fine if you don't really have a way to get closer to your enemies and want to wait for either your special or your teammate's to move forward.
+In these cases you need to keep an eye open for the moment it becomes possible for you to go back to playing aggressively again.

 Weapon Kits and Their Differences

-I'll reiterate that I'm much more experienced with the Charcoal kit than the Mint kit, but have a decent amount of play time with both and have a lot of general experience playing a lot of different weapons.
+I'm much more experienced with the Charcoal kit than the Mint kit, but have a good amount of play time with both and have a lot of general experience playing a lot of different weapons.
 You can absolutely be successful while still mostly playing to the strengths of the sword itself even if learning how to use your subweapon and special is obviously ideal.
+As of right now, the Mint kit is by far the better of the two, but it's not like the Charcoal kit is bad by any means.

 Splash Wall is an odd subweapon that takes a lot more time to get used to, but in my opinion fits the Decavitator even better than most bombs would.
 Once you pick one of the enemies off, there's a good chance at least one of the others will then know where you are.
 Splash Wall can be great here to keep yourself from immediately getting shot at afterwards.

 This needs to be done proactively instead of reactively.
-You CANNOT throw this out while you're being attacked or else you'll get taken out before it can activate.
+You CANNOT throw this out while you're being attacked or else you'll get taken out before it can activate unless your opponent messes up.
 In the ideal situation, you pick off one of the enemies and have a Splash Wall up while next to one or a few other enemies.
 This gives an absolute golden opportunity for your teammates to close in on them because of the attention your enemies now need to give you.

-It's pretty ironic that despite everything I said in the last section about stealth being important, in some situations, Splash Wall's existence on this kit can actually make it ideal to briefly draw a lot of attention to yourself for a very short burst of time.
-Splash Wall can sometimes let you very briefly wedge yourself in places that force your opponents to look at you if it's in a different direction than at your teammates.
-If you can find an opportunity to do this as your teammates can approach them, then take that opportunity.
-This isn't something you should do through a whole match but knowing when and where to do it can be very helpful.
+It's pretty ironic that despite everything I said in the last section about stealth often being important, in some situations, Splash Wall's existence on this kit can make it ideal to draw attention to yourself and makes this kit the better of the two for skirmishing.
+Splash Wall can sometimes let you very briefly wedge yourself into particularly threatening places that force your opponents to look at you.
+If you can find an opportunity to make your opponents look away from your teammates while your teammates approach them, take that opportunity.
+No matter how you're using Splash Wall make sure you keep the option in mind of swimming through it from one side to the other for the sake of forcing enemies to go around it and be cautious of any bombs that might get thrown at it.

-Smaller note, but Splash Wall is also extremely important if you want to challenge a mid-ranged weapon like a Splatana Stamper or Nautilus that are out of reach from your one-shot.
+Splash Wall is extremely important if you want to challenge a mid-ranged weapon like a Splatana Stamper or Mini Splatling that are out of reach from your one-shot.
 They are faster than and can outrange you which will just lead to them keeping you out from approaching them otherwise, instead letting them slowly advance on you and take away your space.

 Either way, both subweapons are very ink hungry.
-This is where your main weapon's ink consumption issue is most likely to come into play because too many charged shots after throwing a subweapon will leave your ink tank completely empty.
-You need to be ready to either sit and recover a little bit of ink or need to be prepared for what happens after you've used it.
+This is where your main weapon's ink consumption issue is most likely to come into play because even a few charged shots after throwing a subweapon will leave your ink tank completely empty.
+You need to be ready to either sit and recover a little bit of ink or need to be prepared for what happens after you've run out.

-Of every weapon in the game, this one and the Splat Roller are by far the best at keeping people outside of their own Big Bubblers.
-Despite what you might think, this is absolutely not a panic button because there's a bit of a delay before it starts protecting you.
-If someone is firing at you and you use Big Bubbler you will end up dying before it can pop up unless they miss.
+Of every weapon in the game, this one and the Splat Roller are by far the best at keeping people outside of their own Big Bubblers, and the Decavitator is the only of the two with good enough paint output to get many of them.
+Big Bubbler is one of the single best specials in the game at the time of me writing this and as such, this is a huge deal for this weapon.
+Despite what you might think, this is absolutely not a panic button because there's a bit of a delay between when you activate it and when it starts protecting you.
+Similarly to how Splash Wall works, if someone is firing at you and you use Big Bubbler you will end up dying before it can pop up unless they miss.
 To survive, you need to use this special around a second ahead of the time it would take for them to kill you.

 Putting Big Bubblers at important points of the map can be extremely helpful.
 If you don't have the best idea of what parts of a map are "important," try putting them out in front of a Tower Control checkpoint or underneath a Clam Blitz basket.
-A lot of what I just said about Splash Wall also applies here although you do need to keep in mind that you only get a few of these per game as opposed to Splash Wall being freely spammable.
+A lot of what I just said about Splash Wall also applies here although their application isn't quite the same for what I'd imagine to be obvious reasons.
+Splash Wall is much more freely spammable and Big Bubbler has better protection for a longer time, but is anchored to one spot.

 It's worth noting that Big Bubbler has some very extreme matchups into other specials.
 It works fantastically into Trizooka and can be nice into Inkjet and Tenta Missiles, but gets completely destroyed by Kraken Royale and especially Triple Inkstrike.
 If you want your bubble to stay up for any substantial amount of time, it's best that you pay attention to what all specials your opponent has active at the top of the screen.
-This special is the single best Trizooka answer in the game and since Trizooka is the single best attacking special in the game, a lot of teams will greatly appreciate you being able to block a part of it for them.
+Likewise, if your team struggles against Trizooka or Inkjet, it might be a valuable use of your special to use it in relation to when your opponents use their specials.
+In particular, Big Bubbler is the single best Trizooka answer in the game and since Trizooka is the single best attacking special in the game, a lot of teams will greatly appreciate you being able to some or all of it for them.

-There are a lot of smaller tips I have for using the special as well.
-You can use Suction Bombs from inside of your bubble to threaten space that your main weapon can't reach and to force enemies to respond to you being there.
-Also, don't hesitate to leave your Big Bubbler if you don't feel like you're impacting the game much from inside it anymore.
+There are a lot of smaller tips I have for using the special.
+Don't hesitate to leave your Big Bubbler if you don't feel like you're impacting the game much from inside it anymore since some Big Bubblers will be plain bad and that's okay.
 I haven't experimented as much with this part of it yet but I've heard that specifically the Beakon inside of a Big Bubbler can be extremely important on hyper aggressive teams just for the sake of letting your teammates get jump to a more important part of the map after they die.
 It likely makes it all the more important that you're able to protect it from the specials it matches up poorly into.

 However, Inkjet is one of the toughest specials to learn how to use.
 Missing shots with it is very easy and putting yourself in a position where your enemies can run you down and kill you is also very easy.
-If you don't hit your first shot on an opponent, you'll often want to fire your next shots a bit between you and your opponent to keep them from rushing you down.
+If you don't hit your first shot on an opponent and expect them to rush you down, you'll often want to fire your next shots a bit between you and your opponent to keep them at bay.
 This is especially important for mid-ranged weapons like the Range Blaster and Slosher who have a particularly easy time hitting you and can't paint their own feet especially quickly.

 Once you get a basic grip of how the special works, you'll then want to learn how to play evasively with it.
 Keep the terrain underneath you in mind when using it because moving over higher ground will push you further upwards and vice versa.
 You have a boost to let you dodge upwards every once in a while, but this by itself isn't all you'll want to be using for evasive play.
 If you don't have terrain like this under you then going into squid form for a second is another entirely serviceable way to make yourself harder to hit.